-I guess when I say simple, I should explain.
+I guess when I say simple Christmas decorating, I should explain.
 There’s a lot of stuff going on in these rooms.
 But nothing that took a ton of time or money.
 I’m a big fan of using things year after year.
 I just can’t justify buying all new color schemes or decor each year.
 And since I tend to stick with neutral colors in these rooms, I don’t really get tired of it.

-Along with the faux trees and some random fake branches I found in my boxes, it looks like a little winter scene.
+Along with the faux trees and some random fake branches, I found in my boxes, it looks like a little winter scene.
 I bought a $3 cone tree at Hobby Lobby, but haven’t had time to decorate it yet.

 I’ve got several DIY ornaments from last year on there along with a few of our new ones.

 This room makes me happy and brings me joy.
-We actually use our dining room for meals so we get to enjoy it for bit when we eat!
+We actually use our dining room for meals so we get to enjoy it for a bit when we eat!

-Since we were about to have Thanksgiving here when I took the pics, I used my wedding China.
+Since we were about to have Thanksgiving here when I took the pics, I used my wedding china.
 I still love it after all these years and it’s pretty affordable!
 So if one were to get broken, there would be no tears!

 And those pretty little glasses: I’m quite certain they came from Arby’s a million years ago.
-My mother in law collected the whole set years ago and she gave them to me recently.
+My mother-in-law collected the whole set years ago and she gave them to me recently.
 They match the china and my wintry dining room perfectly.

 I need an anti stress Christmas.
 Is that a thing?
 Who knows, but I’m certainly going to try!
 Merry Christmas and please hop around and check out all the other amazing bloggers!